bgroveben/rails_apis/README.md

-Collection of RoR API's from Codecademy
+Collection of Ruby on Rails API's from Codecademy.